 Kaltura’s mission is to power video experiences for leading brands and SMEs, in any industry from education to telecom, leveraging video to educate, collaborate, communicate, and entertain.
 It goes without saying that Kaltura also offers a powerful webinar solution that leverages Kaltura’s technology and know-how.

 At Kaltura, we know that our business customers need more than just a reliable and smooth streaming experience.
-We want to supercharge your webinar marketing with a white-label solution that helps you get your message across with content libraries and playlists, live quizzes, and polls, live captioning, screen sharing, digital whiteboards, full moderator and chat controls, feature-packed live-to-VOD conversion, session recording, and a granular analytics dashboard.
+We want to supercharge your webinar marketing with a white-label solution that helps you get your message across with branded registration landing pages and event minisites, content libraries and playlists, live quizzes, and polls, live captioning, screen sharing, digital whiteboards, full moderator and chat controls, feature-packed live-to-VOD conversion, session recording, and a granular analytics dashboard.

 Start your free trial today to see how easily you can set up a smooth and professional webinar.
 Click on the banner below.